Going home from hospital

-Your doctors and nurses will tell you when you might be ready to go home from hospital.
+Your doctors and nurses will tell you when you might be ready to go home from hospital following cancer treatment.
 This is known as your expected date of discharge.

 You should only be discharged when: